Code-Institute-Submissions/project3-8/README.md

 # Project Purpose
 The purpose of this project is to deliver a website that showcases the technology we have been learning and to incorporate a form that allows customers specify a brief for a full stack development and an admin back end to reply and edit the quotes.
 The 'CRM' system will be a number of forms that the customer can enter a brief for a full stack development project.
-The system will also have a back end to view ,edit and respond to the briefs recieved.
+The system will also have a back end to view ,edit and respond to the project briefs recieved.

+User stories
+i want user to be able to request a quote for a full stack project.
+I envisage a customer looking for full stack project providers to visit the site and get all the information they need.
+The customer can use the New quote form to complete  a project brief that can be responded to by Full stack.

-- UX design
+UX design
+I have used a template that I am fanmiliar with for some pages and designed the forms with the aim of using different input types to collect the information.

 - Suitability for purpose

 - Navigation

+the navigation is based on a top bootstrap menu with some further menues in the quote pages.
+ I plan to use pills in the page that displays the quotes

 - Ease of Use
+-
 - Information Architecture
 I have used a number of way to pass information into my website and application.
-# Setting py variables
+# Setting python variables
 I have created a number of variable and pass them in the render template call to make it easy to customise my website. see the nav.html where i customise the hero image and text with variables called in jinja.
 #Static text
 I created a static json text file and this drives the tech portfolio pages
 #Mongo Database
-The Quote application is stored in a Mongo database
+The Quote and contact page information is stored in a Mongo database The data schema is located in